Hustada/prompt-architect/README.md

 # PromptArchitect

-A powerful tool that transforms project ideas into structured markdown prompts for AI coding projects.
-PromptArchitect helps developers create comprehensive, well-organized requirement documents that can be used to guide AI assistants in coding tasks.
+PromptArchitect transforms project ideas into structured AI prompts.
+Generate comprehensive specifications for any project type with multiple AI models.
+Streamline your development workflow with precision-engineered prompts.

 **Powered by the Victor Collective**